RossEpsteinKY/DND5eFullstackApp/README.md

-# Dungeons & Dragons 5E API C# Demo
+# Dungeons & Dragons 5E API C# / JavaScript Framework Demo
 ### Intent:
 The intent of this project repo is for practice and demo work with C# .Net Core 8 and accessing external web APIs with hardcorded Object data, and dynamic assignment of data to defined classes.